BlairFerguson/Drug_Sensitivity_in_Cancer/README.md

 4. Other Features:
 * Tissue Type: The type of cancer associated with the cell line.
 * Screening Set: Identifies whether the data comes from GDSC1 or GDSC2.

+**Results**
+The best model was the Random Forest, with MSE of 0.0178, and RMSE of 0.0428